/> /> Thomas Claiborne III | Gameplay Programmer - Game Development Portfolio

 • Mastering C++ programming for game development, including projects with Unity, Unreal Engine, and direct implementation using Vulkan 3D API

-• Collaborating in Agile development environments, participating in sprint planning, daily standups, and utilizing Git for version control
+• Collaborating in Agile development environments, participating in sprint planning, daily standups, and utilizing Git and P4V for version control across multiple team projects

 TheNetVR